hentype85/holbertonschool-simple_shell/README.md

 handles the signals that are received in the shell.
 In particular, this function handles the SIGINT signal, which is sent when the user presses Ctrl + D.

-_strncmp
-compares two character strings.
-This function receives as arguments two pointers to character strings, and an integer indicating the number of characters to compare.
-Returns an integer indicating whether the strings are equal to 0, or different to 1.

-_strdup
-duplicates a string of characters.
-This function takes as argument a pointer to a string, and returns a pointer to a new string that contains a copy of the original string.

 SpecialChar checks if a string has any special characters and returns 1 if it finds any and 0 if none is found.